rzadevv/Palintrace/docs/semantics.md

 Because all higher-priority semantic criteria tied, the frozen selection rule chose `plain` on fewer input tokens (1,702 versus 2,022 across the identically structured evaluation calls).
-`PRIMARY_EVIDENCE_COMPOSITION_STYLE` and the `compose_evidence()` default therefore use `plain` for the next checker prototype.
+`PRIMARY_EVIDENCE_COMPOSITION_STYLE` and the `compose_evidence()` default therefore use `plain` for the unsupported-claim checker prototype.

 This small probe is not a MemLint benchmark, publication evaluation, mutation gold, or audit-time labels.
 It was not derived from Part 2 mutation manifests and does not show that either style is universally better.
 The primary policy remains subject to later external evaluation.
-No unsupported-claim or internal-contradiction checker exists yet.
+No internal-contradiction checker exists yet.

 ## Semantic judgment contract